Skip to primary navigation Skip to content Skip to footer

 The current structure, a Greek Revival/Romanesque building, was finished in 1892.

-4. Painted Houses Tour
+5. Painted Houses Walking Tour

 The most famous painted houses in Charleston are the ones on Rainbow Row.
 But did you know there’s more to the colorful structures in this city than its most famous ones?

-On this self-guided tour of Charleston’s painted houses, you’ll get to see the most famous ones, as well as learn a little bit about its lesser-known homes with vibrant hues.
+On this self-guided walking tour of Charleston’s painted houses, you’ll get to see the most famous ones, as well as learn a little bit about its lesser-known homes with vibrant hues.

 Rainbow Row